episerver/netcore-preview/README.md

 ## Configuration

 Most of the configuration has been moved to options classes.
 The options classes can be configured through code or the appsettings.json configuration file.
-For option classes to be automatically configured from `appsettings.json`, please use the `EPiServer.ServiceLocation.OptionsAttribute`.
+For option classes to be automatically configured from `appsettings.json`, use the `EPiServer.ServiceLocation.OptionsAttribute`.
 There is a configuration section which maps to the leaf node in the JSON.

 To utilize legacy configuration sections you can install the `EPiServer.Cms.AspNetCore.Migration` package.
 This is available to ease migration, however we encourage to update the use options or `appsettings.json` if possible.